-An ampersand '&' appearing in the replacement is replaced by the regular expression that was matched.
+An ampersand '&' appearing in the replacement is replaced by the string matching the regular expression.
 The special meaning of '&' in this context may be suppressed by preceding it by '\'.
+As a more general feature, the characters 'n', where n is a digit, are replaced by the text matched by the nth regular subexpression enclosed between '\(' and '\)'.
+When nested, parenthesized subexpressions are present, n is determined by counting occurrences of '\(' starting from the left.